oscarlevip/oscarlevip/README.md

 - 👋 Hi, I’m @oscarlevip
 - 👀 I’m interested in ...
-Linux, Networking, Infosec, learning my protocols and port numbers.
+Linux, Networking, Infosec, learning protocols and port numbers.
 - 🌱 I’m currently learning ...
 How packets are transferred.
 Command line and Bash scripting
 - 💞️ I’m looking to collaborate on ...
 Network security projects.
 Overall Networking. and learning more Linux
 - 📫 How to reach me ...
 IG Oscarlevi